 A bold pronouncement by the Government of banning Rs.500/- & Rs.1000/- notes to restrain black money, fake currency and terrorist aid created ripples in the country.
 In order to redeem and declare the undisclosed cash as their income, the holders have to deposit it into their respective bank accounts.
-Each suspicious bank deposit can be scrutinized by Income Tax department which thereby involves grueling exercise by IT officers.
-With the objective to ensure lawful compliances on unaccounted income/cash disclosures and to curb illegitimate means of manipulating tax departments, the Government has introduced certain penal provisions in IT laws that are expected to support the purpose of demonetization.
+Each suspicious bank deposit can be scrutinized by Income Tax department, which thereby involves grueling exercise by IT officers.
+With the objective to ensure lawful compliances on unaccounted income/cash disclosures and to curb illegitimate means of manipulating tax departments, the Government has introduced certain penal provisions in Income Tax laws that are expected to support the purpose of demonetization.

 The amount deposited in Pradhan Mantri Garib Kalyan Deposit Scheme, 2016 can be utilized for several welfare purposes such as health, infrastructure, irrigation etc.

 The declarant (i.e. individual, company or entity) must provide satisfactory explanation to the IT officer about his source of income/assets/cash received.
-In present context, the definition of satisfactory explanation is not yet clearly defined and there is a need to issue guidelines/instructions on the same.
+In the present context, the definition of satisfactory explanation is not defined and there is a need to issue guidelines/instructions on the same.
 Also, the powers of tax authorities have to be clearly defined as it would help in conducting investigations and in getting effective results.